The Whale (2022 film): Writing and casting

-Aronofsky has said that he tried to get the film made for over a decade, but could not do it because he struggled to find the right actor to portray Charlie.
-After seeing portions of Fraser's performance in a trailer for Journey to the End of the Night (2006), he decided that Fraser could be a good choice.
+Darren Aronofsky has said that he tried to get the film, an adaptation of Samuel D. Hunter's 2012 play The Whale, made for over a decade, but could not do it because he struggled to find the right actor to portray Charlie.
+After seeing portions of Brendan Fraser's performance in a trailer for Journey to the End of the Night (2006), he decided that Fraser could be a good choice.

-The original play was set in 2009, but the setting was updated to 2016 because Hunter wanted to show the events as being before a major "seismic change", and since doing so would make it clear that the play's events were prior to the COVID-19 pandemic.
-In the original play Thomas, an Evangelical Christian missionary, is instead a Mormon missionary.
+The original play was set in 2009.
+However, the setting was updated to 2016 in the movie.
+This was because Hunter wanted to show the events as being before a major "seismic change", and doing so would make it clear that the play's events were prior to the COVID-19 pandemic.
+Within the film, the television shows the unfolding of the 2016 Republican Party presidential primaries.
+In the original play, Thomas, an Evangelical Christian missionary, is instead a Mormon missionary.
 The Liz character, in the original play and in the screenplay, did not have her ethnic background or race specified.
-The actress chosen to portray Liz, Chau, is of Asian heritage.
+Hong Chau, the actress chosen to portray Liz, is of Asian heritage.
 The final screenplay specifies that Liz was adopted as a way of accommodating Chau's casting; this was not in the initial revisions of the screenplay.
 Chau argued that Liz should have an unkempt look and should be tattooed, aspects that were incorporated into the character.

 On January 11, 2021, it was announced that A24 had obtained global distribution rights to The Whale, directed by Aronofsky and starring Fraser.
-Hong Chau, Sadie Sink, and Samantha Morton joined the cast in February, followed by Ty Simpkins in March.
+Chau, Sadie Sink and Samantha Morton joined the cast in February, followed by Ty Simpkins in March.
 Sathya Sridharan joined the cast at an unknown date.

 At one point, the film was set to star James Corden with Tom Ford directing, but Ford left due to creative differences.
 George Clooney also briefly considered directing the film, but ultimately declined.

 Filming

 Principal photography ran from March 8 to April 7, 2021, in Newburgh, New York.
+It was shot in Academy ratio.
 Post-production began later in April.